 Featured Image

 — Lucy Van

-1. Verrition: an untranslatable term Césaire used to indicate a kind of sweeping.
+Verrition: an untranslatable term Césaire used to indicate a kind of sweeping.
 Not really: it was a term to indicate the double jouissance of licking words, over and over again.

-But that is not unlike sweeping, and sweeping is not unlike action painting, your heft and back pushing bristles as they sound off, marking…
+Featured Image